sheready/personalgallery/README.md

 * on click on the image, the image should enlarge with more detatils of the image
 * different categories should have different images
 * I should click on about page and see more about the page
+* Used admin as username and password as admnin123 to load up categories and locations

 ## SetUp / Installation Requirements